 - Pancreatic branches: They may be numerous and supply whole of the pancreas with the exception of the head.
 The referred to as pancreatic branches are large and continuous, viz., (i) dorsal pancreatic artery which normally appears from the splenic artery near its origin, (ii) great pancreatic artery (arteria pancreatica magna) which enters the body of pancreas and runs along the main pancreatic duct, and (iii) caudal pancreatic arteries which supply the tail.
 The pancreatic branches anastomose freely with every other and 1 of these is named inferior pancreatic artery.

 - Short gastric arteries (3-7 in number): They originate from the terminal part of the splenic artery and supply the fundus of the stomach.

 - Left gastroepiploic artery: It originates from the terminal part of the splenic artery near the hilum of spleen and runs along the greater curvature of the stomach, and ends by anastomosing with the right gastroepiploic artery.

 Superior Mesenteric Artery

+The superior mesenteric artery (SMA) is a major artery of the abdomen.
 It appears from the very front of the abdominal aorta about 1 cm below the coeliac trunk in the level of lower border of L1 vertebra.
-At the origin, it’s sandwiched between the splenic vein above and the left renal vein below.
+At the origin, it’s sandwiched between the pyloric part of the stomach, splenic vein and neck of the pancreas above, and the left renal vein and inferior part of the duodenum below.